Friday, July 31, 2020

 CHECKING YOUTUBE

-I clicked on "he is 94 and she's 91", and there were seven videos that matched the search.
-All of them the same videos but with different headings.
+I clicked on “he is 94, and she’s 91,” and seven videos matched the search.
+All of them are the same videos but with different headings.

 Though there were not many details, I got the name of the couple - Dietmar and Nellia.